arnavDeol/UC3M-ML-Apps-Final/README.md

 ### Interactive Features

-The dashboard implements several interactive features to enhance user experience:
+The dashboard implements several interactive features:

-1. **Linked Visualizations**: All visualizations are linked, so selecting a game in one chart updates the information displayed in all other components.

-2. **Click-Through Details**: Users can click on any recommended game in the bar chart to see detailed information about that game.
+1. **Click-Through Details**: Users can click on any recommended game in the bar chart to see detailed information about that game.

-3. **Methodology Comparison**: The recommendation method selector allows users to dynamically compare results from different algorithms on the same game.
+2. **Methodology Comparison**: The recommendation method selector allows users to dynamically compare results from different algorithms on the same game.

-4. **Highlight Mode**: In the scatter plot, recommended games are highlighted in red against the backdrop of all games in gray, providing context for where recommendations fall in the overall distribution.
+3. **Highlight Mode**: In the scatter plot, recommended games are highlighted in red against the backdrop of all games in gray, providing context for where recommendations fall in the overall distribution.

 ### Visualization Types